-At the blueness of the skies and in the warmth of summer,
+At the blueness of the skies and in the warmth of summer, WF RFMFMBFR THFM.

-At the rustling of the leaves and in the beauty of autumn,
+At the rustling of the leaves and in the beauty of autumn, WE REMEMBER THEM.

-At the beginning of the year and when it ends
+At the beginning of the year and when it ends WE REMEMBER THEM.

-When we are lost and sick at heart,
+When we are lost and sick at heart, WF RFMFMBFR THFM.

-When we have joys we yearn to share,
+When we have joys we yearn to share, WF RFMFMBFR THFM.

-As long as we live, they too shall live,

-For they are now a part of us.
+As long as we live, they too shall live, For they are now a part of us as